 Bennett Croswell was appointed to the Gastops Board of Directors in 2017.

-He is president of Pratt & Whitney’s Military Engines business, where he oversees development, production and support of the company’s military offerings including the 5th generation F119 and F135 engines for the F-22 and F-35 fighters, the F100 for the F-15/F-16, the F117 for the C-17, the PW4062 for the KC-46A, as well as development of the engine for the B-21 bomber and the Small Military Engine and Advanced Engine Program sectors.
+As President of Pratt & Whitney’s Military Engines business, Mr. Croswell oversaw the development, production, and support of the company’s military engine offerings, including the 5th generation F119 and F135 engines for the F-22 and F-35 fighters, the F100 for the F-15/F-16, the F117 for the C-17, and the PW4062 for the KC-46A.
+He also oversaw the development of the B-21 bomber engine and the Small Military Engine and Advanced Engine Program sectors.

-Bennett earned a Bachelor of Science degree in mechanical engineering from the University of Tennessee, and a Master of Business Administration degree from Embry Riddle Aeronautical University.
-He also graduated from the Defense Systems Management College in Fort Belvoir, Va.
+Mr. Croswell earned a Bachelor of Science degree in Mechanical Engineering from the University of Tennessee, and a Master of Business Administration degree from Embry Riddle Aeronautical University, and graduated from the Defense Systems Management College in Fort Belvoir, Va.